knowthelist/fhem-tablet-ui/README.md

 - **data-background-icons**             : array of icons related to the data-states array
 - **data-colors**                       : array of colors related to the data-states array
 - **data-background-colors**            : array of colors related to the data-states array

+- **class**     			: compressed

+The CSS class 'compressed' forces the switch or symbol to a height and width of 1em instead of 2em.
+This saves space around the switch/symbol

 data-get-on,data-get-off and data-states accept also RegEx values.
 The value for one icon can also contain an additional animatation CSS name, e.g. "fa-exclamation-triangle fa-blink" for a blinking symbol